 Or, if a visitor selects weekend dates, highlight that demand is typically high for weekends due to Staycation demand.

 There are a number of ways that you can start increasing your incremental revenue.
 By identifying where you can reduce acquisition costs and implementing new, cost-efficient direct booking strategies, you can start increasing additional revenue at your hotel.
-For more information on the direct booking strategies mentioned in this blog and to see how you can roll these out on your website, book a meeting with us here.
+For more information on the direct booking strategies mentioned in this blog and to see how you can roll these out on your website, contact us at email@example.com.